Monthly meetings take place in Bugbrooke Sports & Community Centre, Camp Close, Bugbrooke, NN7 3RW.

 They are usually on the third Monday afternoon of the month, starting at 2.00pm.
 An exception is the December meeting, which is on the second Monday.

-Note that there is no meeting in August
+Note that as usual there is no meeting planned for August this year

 |Dates for your Diary|

 |Mon Sep 21st||'Votes for Women' by Roger Mason.|

 Starting with the position of women before the suffragette campaign began, Roger tells us the story of the suffragettes and what happened to the Pankhurst family after equal voting rights had been obtained.

 |Mon Oct 19th||'Under the Influence' by Andy Smith.|

 A musical afternoon featuring lots of instruments, and Andy sings a selection of musical pieces which have shaped his repertoire, playing and life.
 Lots of well-known songs to challenge your knowledge of shows and soundtracks.